 The number of logical slots of a resource pool, counted within 10240 ms period, is always a multiple of the PSFCH resource period.

-Note that this is already implied by the current specifications.
+No specification impact is expected for this.

 When the PSFCH resource period is N, PSFCH slot is located in (one option is to be down selected)